 Under transport, the following was stated ?There are capacity issues on the wider highway network, particularly to Didcot.
 Development at this location may lead to a significant negative effect.
 The site is located close to Milton Par good access to the A34.
-The railway line to the south presents a barrier particularly as this is likely to be a significant negative.
+The railway line to the south presents a barrier particularly as this is likely to be a significant negative effect.

-The reasons for not developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain the properties of the proper
+The reasons for not developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing this site were given as ?Existing significant utility infrastructure would constrain developing the site of the site of

 However, this site assessment was carried out on a housing allocation of 1,175 dwellings.
-If 350 houses were built then much of the above mentioned potential negative effects can be completely mitigated as less than 30% of the streventon is also well placed to benefit from improved public transport links running between Grove and Milton to Edescribed in The Local Plan under Core Policy 17: Delivery of Strategic Highway Improvements within the South-Ea a good selection of dining pubs, a Co-operative supermarket, a hairdressers, and a caf amongst its services and the
+If 350 houses were built of then much of the above mentioned potential negative effects can be completely mitigated as less than 30% of the steventon is also well placed to benefit from improved public transport links running between Grove and Milton to Edescribed in The Local Plan under Core Policy 17: Delivery of Strategic Highway Improvements within the South-Ea a good selection of dining pubs, a Co-operative supermarket, a hairdressers, and a caf amongst its services and the services and the services are services.